enyojs/ares-project/test/selenium/README.md

 ## References

-WebDriver presents an object-based API for automating the web from a real users perspective, such as clicking elements on a page and typing into text fields.
+WebDriver presents an object-based API for automating the web from a real user's perspective, such as clicking elements on a page and typing into text fields.

 The WebDriver API is available for many popular browsers.
 Each browser has its own driver, with ChromeDriver, of course, supporting the WebDriver API for Google Chrome.
 Unlike other drivers which are maintained by the open source Selenium/WebDriver team, ChromeDriver is developed by Chromium<http://www.chromium.org/>, the open source project that Google Chrome is based on.